AugustoCiuffoletti/leafletExercise2025/README.md

 - Formatting the coordinates in an HTML table.
 - Adding progressive numbering to associate each marker with its coordinates (and vice versa).

-This numbering improvement is covered in the next step, which you can find in the `idList` branch.
+When you're ready, switch to the next step [here](https://github.com/AugustoCiuffoletti/leafletExercise2025/tree/step-4).